pchs20/drf-start/README.md

 # Introduction to Django
-This guide is designed to help [Web Applications and Services](https://www.fib.upc.edu/en/studies/bachelors-degrees/bachelor-degree-informatics-engineering/curriculum/syllabus/ASW) students begin their journey in creating their server-side web application project using Django.
+This guide is designed to help [Web Applications and Services](https://www.fib.upc.edu/en/studies/bachelors-degrees/bachelor-degree-informatics-engineering/curriculum/syllabus/ASW) students begin their journey in creating theijgfejjgr server-side web application project using Django.
 It covers the core concepts and provides a simple example to get them started.